 In addition, other two are books about climate, written by experts in the field, are highly recommended.
 Materials from these books will be used in class.

-The Carbon Cycle by David Archer, Princeton University Press, 2012, ISBN-10: 0691144141 The Climate Crisis.
+The Climate Crisis.
 An Introductory Guide to Climate Change by David Archer and Stefan Rahmstorf, Cambridge University Press, 2010, ISBN 978-0-521-73255-0 (Paperback)